-Interaction between fed and gastric media (ensure Plus) and different hypromellose based caffeine controlled release tablets; comparison and mechanistic study of caffeine release in fed and fasted media versus water using USP dissolution apparatus 3
+Interaction between fed gastric media (Ensure Plus) and different hypromellose based caffeine controlled release tablets; comparison and mechanistic study of caffeine release in fed and fasted media versus water using the USP dissolution apparatus 3

 1 Department of Physics, Chemistry and Pharmacy, Faculty of Science, SDU2 Københavns Universitet3 H. Lundbeck A/S4 unknown5 Department of Physics, Chemistry and Pharmacy, Faculty of Science, SDU